byuksektepe/QA-Project-Test-Classification-Mark/README.md

   - Test sustainability is very low, radical changes/improvements needed.
   - Pages are too dynamic to test, site is untestable.
   - It contains many links and buttons that do not work.
-  - Generally, this sign is given when the site is in too bad a condition to be tested.
+  - Generally, this mark is given when the site is in too bad a condition to be tested.
   - Must be approved by the entire QA Team before it is issued.

   #### Badge Link